Board of Advisors

 Today, Senator Daschle is a Senior Policy Advisor to the law firm of DLA Piper where he provides clients with strategic advice on public policy issues such as climate change, energy, health care, trade, financial services and telecommunications.
 Since leaving the Senate, he has distinguished his expertise in health care through the publication of Critical: What We Can Do About the Health-Care Crisis and the recently published, GETTING IT DONE: How Obama and Congress Finally Broke the Stalemate to Make Way for Health Care Reform.
 He is married to Linda Hall Daschle and has three children and four grandchildren.

-Jacoby Ellsbury is the starting center fielder for the Boston Red Sox.
+Jacoby Ellsbury is a center fielder for the New York Yankees.
+Prior to joining the Yankees, he won two World Series titles with the Boston Red Sox.
 He finished third in American League Rookie of the Year voting in 2008, and led the American League in stolen bases in his first two full years.
 Ellsbury broke the all-time Red Sox record with 70 stolen bases in 2009, and holds several other club records.
 An officially enrolled member of the Colorado River Indian Tribes, Ellsbury is the first Native American of Navajo descent to reach the Major Leagues.
 He has raised money on behalf of the Navajo Relief Fund, among other charities.